-By default, QuCumber will attempt to run on a GPU if one is available (if one is not available, QuCumber will default to CPU).
-If one wishes to run QuCumber on a CPU, add the flag gpu=False in the PositiveWaveFunction object instantiation (i.e. uncomment the line above).
+By default, QuCumber will attempt to run on a GPU, and default to CPU if GPU is not available.
+To run QuCumber on a CPU, add the flag gpu=False in the PositiveWaveFunction object instantiation (i.e. uncomment the line above).

-Now the hyperparameters of the training process can be specified.
+Now we specify the hyperparameters of the training process:

-- 1. epochs: the total number of training cycles that will be performed (default = 100) - 2. pos\batch\size: the number of data points used in the positive phase of the gradient (default = 100) - 3. neg\batch\size: the number of data points used in the negative phase of the gradient (default = pos\batch\size) - 4. k: the number of contrastive divergence steps (default = 1) - 5.
+- 1. epochs: the total number of training cycles that will be performed (default = 100) - 2. pbs (pos_batch_size): the number of data points used in the positive phase of the gradient (default = 100) - 3. nbs (neg_batch_size): the number of data points used in the negative phase of the gradient (default = 100) - 4. k: the number of contrastive divergence steps (default = 1) - 5.
 1r: the learning rate (default = 0.001)